jgarcia2411/jgarcia2411.github.io/pages/pubs.md

 * [FinalProject]({{ BASE_PATH }}/assets/SOLAR PROJECT PAPER Jose Garcia.pdf)
 ---
+### MySQL Database using Zomato dataset:
+The goal of this project is to restructure a flattened dataset, and load into a SQL database, demonstrate the convenience to have this dataset stored in a database, and provide an efficient and easier way for end-users to search for specific information.

 ### Cuisine type and calories prediction - Programming for Analytics class